 However, monthly premiums differ significantly between insurers, therefore, it’s important to compare quotes to determine whether or not a further saving can be made by using a different insurer.

-As far as we could tell, taking out breakdown cover if you have an existing life insurance policy with the AA doesn’t entitle you to any discount or benefits.
+As far as we could tell, taking out breakdown cover if you have an existing life insurance policy with the AA didn’t entitle you to any discount or benefits.

 Pros & Cons

-Like the large majority of life insurance policies, the AA life insurance policies come with both pros and cons:
+Like the large majority of life insurance policies, the AA life insurance policies came with both pros and cons: